A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: The syntax

-A term of type $\langA{\alpha}$ will be called \emph{jump-free} if it does not contain any jump-statements, and \emph{locally sequential} if the parallel operator does not occur in it.
-The motivation behind this explicit locality will also be given below.
+A term of type $\langA{\alpha}$ is called \emph{jump-free} if it does not make use of $\com{cjump}$, and it is called \emph{locally sequential} if it does not make use of the parallel operator.